 The process was pretty straightforward.
 We got a piece of ply sheet from our local wood recycling center for $10 and a big roll of Fablon for around $35.

 We used the ply to cut the sides out and the Fablon to make it pretty.
 We had plenty of the Fablon left, so I plan to use it to upcycle some of our old furniture as well.

 But if you don’t want to go the Fablon route, you can always paint the ply or just make the legs out of 2x4s and paint/stain them as well.

-Below you’ll find the step by step process how we did it.
-If you have any questions or something isn’t clear just let me know in the comment or shoot me an email 🙂
+Below you’ll find the step-by-step process of how we did it.
+If you have any questions or something isn’t clear, just let me know in the comment or shoot me an email 🙂